5 Reasons to Visit Vienna in December

 The Viennese Christmas punch will take a separate section because it is the thing that no one should miss trying!
 It is made from wine, fruit, sugar, and rum, but there are many varieties in the preparation.
 The drink has a long history, and it is also made in Germany, England, and other countries.
 However, the punch of Vienna has earned the well-deserved first place.

 As mentioned above, its smell (and taste!) creates an incredible mood at every Christmas market in Vienna.
 Each stand has a different recipe, so you can always try something new.
-And on each bazaar, the punch comes in a different cup.
+And in each bazaar, the punch comes in a different cup.
 The cost of the punch (250g) is € 3.50.
-You will need to pay 2 euros deposit for the porcelain cup that will be returned when you return the cup.
-In most cases, people keep them because these cups are thematically related to the place of which is held bazaar.
-The one I brought back home, for example, is with Schönbrunn Palace on it.
+You will need to pay a 2 euros deposit for the porcelain cup that will be returned when you return the cup.
+In most cases, people keep them because they have a print related to the place of the bazaar.
+The one I brought back home has Schönbrunn Palace on it.

 3 – CHRISTMAS ATMOSPHERE